raulmax319/sm64plus/DEV_CHANGELOG.md

   - And more...
 - Rewrote the descriptions of a majority of the settings.
 - Altered the default presets slightly.
+- Removed the game version from the window title.
+- Changed the default working directory to `~/.config/SM64Plus` on Linux.
 - Updated the codebase to include the latest commits to the sm64-port repository, and made countless technical changes and fixes in the process.
 This ideally shouldn't make any visible differences in gameplay.

 ### Fixes: